 If you experience a major property loss, that means you’ll pay a lot out of pocket despite your insurance coverage.
 How do you minimize the damage?

-A first step is to look for longer-term options to pay off unexpected expenses, suggested Henry Wong, founder of Friendly 401k and financial professional with Catalina Wealth Management in Tucson, Arizona.
+A first step is to look for longer-term options to pay off unexpected expenses, suggested Henry Wong, a financial professional with Catalina Wealth Management in Tucson, Arizona.

 One option is to find an offer for 18 months of no-interest payments on a credit card, Wong said.
 While he does not advise holding excessive credit card debt, he does recommend taking advantage of offers like these for short-term emergency needs.